usama7628674/sysb.AI/README.md

 ## Here is the list of frequently asked questions

-1. How can we report the issue or request for your feature
+1. How can we report the issue or request for your feature You can raise a github issue at https://github.com/systembee/sysb.AI/issues to report a issue or request for a feature
 1. How can I get static subdomain of sysb.ai?
+This feature is in development and yet to be released
-1. Why I am not able to access old URL given by sysb.AI
+1. Why I am not able to access old URL given by sysb.AI All the subdomain provided while tunneling is ephermeral which is active till your particular tunneling is active
 1. What kind of environment variables are supported?
+Currenly below two environemtn variable is supported though this feature is in development
     1. SYSB_HOST_HEADER
     1. SYSB_SUBDOMAIN
 1. How do we proniciate sysb.ai?